miketqqq/Account-Manager/README.md

 ## Usage:
 Users can manage all of their personal accounts in a single application.
-By recording their daily spendings, summary statistics will be generated accompany with nice looking graphs to generalize user's monthly spending.
+By recording their daily spendings, summary statistics will be generated accompanying nice looking graphs to generalize user's monthly spendings.